Shaggy ink cap, Lawyers wig, Shaggy mane

-Coprinus is derived from Latin and means of dung.
+Coprinus is derived from Greek and means of dung.

-comatus also Latin simply means hair or long haired.
+comatus is derived from Latin and simply means hair or long haired.

 The mushroom appears from the ground like a long cylindrical egg and can get to around 20 cm tall so are easy to spot, you do have to be fairly quick to pick and eat them as the start to auto digest in a very short period of time.

 The Cap: The cap when mature can range in size from 3cm-7cm in width and 5cm - 15cm in length.
 When newly emerged is ovoid in shape, as the mushroom emerges further it becomes quite long and ellipsoid and finally bell shaped with upturned margins as it auto digests itself ( see pic above).
 If the mushroom dries out during warm weather the outer surface starts to crack and peel giving the mushroom a hairy appearance.

 The Gills: The gills are crowded and annexed-free.
 There are three distinct colours of the gills as the mushroom ages, first the gills are white as it emerges from the ground, as the mushroom matures they turn from white to pink in colour and finally in the last stage as the mushroom auto digest they turn black.